 The Loneliest Road in Illinois

-US-50 runs straight across over 150 miles of southern Illinois’s pancake-flat farmlands—acres of corn and soybeans as far as the eye can see, with small towns dotting the roadside every 10 or so miles.
+US-50 runs straight across over 150 mi (242 km) of southern Illinois’s pancake-flat farmlands—acres of corn and soybeans as far as the eye can see, with small towns dotting the roadside every 10 or so mi (16 km).

 For much of the way, US-50 follows the Trace Road, a slightly raised causeway originally traced across the swampy marshlands by the same prehistoric people who built the enigmatic mounds at Cahokia, which still stand in the eastern suburbs of St. Louis.
 Midway across Illinois, US-50 passes through the quirkily historic town of Salem (birthplace of two American icons: William Jennings Bryan and Miracle Whip), then crosses over the Wabash River into Indiana.

-US-50 follows I-64 east from St. Louis across the flat prairie, whose fertile alluvial soil has earned it the nickname Little Egypt.
+US-50 follows I-64 east from St. Louis across the flat prairie, which has such fertile alluvial soil that it has earned the nickname Little Egypt.
 The highway parallels the Illinois Central Railroad through a dozen small towns, the most significant of which is Lebanon (pop.
-4,418), about 20 miles east of the Mississippi River.
+4,272), about 20 mi (32 km) east of the Mississippi River.
 An attractive town with a number of stately, mansard-roofed, Victorian-era commercial buildings now housing antiques shops near downtown (US-50), Lebanon grew up around the bucolic campus of McKendree University, founded here in 1828, making it one of the oldest in Illinois.

 Salem has also given America the G.I.
 Bill of Rights.
 Also known as the G.I.
 Bill, this law entitles military veterans to subsidized education and other services.
 It was first proposed by the local American Legion branch before being signed into law in 1944.

-Perhaps the best reason to detour through Olney is to sample the incredibly good cheeseburgers, onion rings, and milk shakes at Hovey’s (412 E. Main St., 618/395-4683).
+Perhaps the best reason to detour through Olney is to sample the incredibly good cheeseburgers, onion rings, and milkshakes at Hovey’s Diner (412 E. Main St., 618/395-4683).

-East of Olney, US-50 reverts to two-lane highway, running for 23 miles before passing by Lawrenceville (pop.
-4,348), which was named for U.S. Navy Captain James Lawrence, best remembered for his dying words, “Don’t give up the ship,” during the War of 1812.
+East of Olney, US-50 reverts to two-lane highway, running for 22 mi (35 km) before passing by Lawrenceville (pop.
+4,383), which was named for U.S. Navy Captain James Lawrence, best remembered for his dying words, “Don’t give up the ship,” during the War of 1812.

 East of Lawrenceville, follow the old road south of the modern freeway, crossing the Wabash River into Indiana at historic Vincennes.